edolinina/smart-house-operator/README.md

 Each engine can be configured to run the same Smart agents (lights, AC, shutter, fridge), enabling flexible experimentation with different coordination strategies.

-### 🧠 Adaptive & Decision Making

-The Smart House Operator operates as a **closed-loop decision-making system**, where each cycle involves **collecting inputs, reasoning and acting** based on the current environment.

-In each one-shot operation, the system:
-- **Collects contextual inputs** such as weather, power usage, and user preferences
-- **Delegates reasoning** to a multi-agent decision team (Agno, CrewAI, or LangGraph)
-- **Executes actions** to adjust devices like AC, lights, fridge and shutters accordingly

-Although each decision loop is independent, the system maintains **adaptive behavior** through model-driven reasoning:
-- Agents respond to **dynamic and non-stationary conditions** (e.g., changing weather or occupancy)
-- Decisions are optimized using **reinforcement-based personalization** and rule-based constraints
-- The loop ensures **real-time responsiveness** while maintaining safety, comfort and energy efficiency

-This closed-loop decision process enables Smart Home agents to function as **reactive and context-aware controllers**, achieving intelligent adaptability within each operational cycle.

 ## ⚙️ Orchestration Flow
 The SmartHouseOperator coordinates the system by running the following flow:
 1. Collect States -> gathers inputs (weather, power, personal preferences, current device states).